 We need to figure out how users will flow through the application, what the interface might roughly look like, as well as what kind of technical integrations or third-party APIs we'll need to rely on.

 Once the plan is in place, it's time to visually design each screen of the application.
-This stage covers branding, colors, fonts, overall look and feel, and final user interface details.
+This stage covers branding, colors, fonts, overall look and feel, and the finer user interface details.

 If you've selected The Prototype package, design will be very minimal and utilitarian.
 If you've selected The Minimum Viable Product or The Polished Version 1.0 then there will be higher levels of design focus.